nais/doc/docs/how-to-guides/observability/tracing/tempo.md

 The easiest way to get started with querying traces in Grafana Tempo is to use the query builder mode.
 The query builder mode is a graphical interface that helps you build LogQL queries by selecting labels and fields from your logs.

-Start by selecting the `*-tempo` data source for the environment you want to query traces for.
+Start by selecting the tempo data source for the environment you want to query traces for (one ending with `-tempo`).
 Then select the Search query type to open the query builder mode.

 ![Grafana Tempo Query Builder](../../../assets/grafana-tempo-query-builder.png)